Going for Gold – Brisbane’s Run Up to the Olympics

 Transport needs for a region hosting such a massive event will see major infrastructure projects fast-tracked.
 For example, the proposed Brisbane Live Arena, an 18,000-seat entertainment complex, will be constructed above the Roma Street Station (a key CBD rail and bus transit hub), while the iconic Cross River Rail project which is already in the delivery phase will also be ramped up.

-Decentralising Games’ venues across SEQ will provide an incentive to also rapidly deploy the proposed transport links between the urban centres of Brisbane, Ipswich/Springfield, the Gold Coast, Sunshine Coast and Toowoomba.
-It’s worth noting that by 2032, major projects such as the Cross River Rail, Brisbane Metro and the Coomera Connector will have been delivered.
+Decentralising Games’ venues across SEQ will provide an incentive to also rapidly deploy the proposed transport links between the urban centres of Brisbane, Ipswich/Springfield, the Gold Coast, Sunshine Coast, and Toowoomba.
+It’s worth noting that by 2032, major projects such as the Cross River Rail, Brisbane Metro, and the Coomera Connector will have been delivered.

-From a macro perspective, a comprehensive report by KPMG examined the preliminary economic, social and environmental analysis of the Games and concluded: [1]
+From a macro perspective, a comprehensive report by KPMG examined the preliminary economic, social, and environmental analysis of the Games and concluded:

-• economic and social benefits are estimated to be up to $8.10 billion for QLD and $17.61 billion nationally;
+- Economic and social benefits are estimated to be up to $8.10 billion for QLD and $17.61 billion nationally.

-• the Games’ estimated new expenditure is projected to create approximately 122,900 full-time jobs nationally and about 91,600 in the State, over 20 years;
+- The Games’ estimated new expenditure is projected to create approximately 122,900 full-time jobs nationally and about 91,600 in the State, over 20 years.

-• social benefits for the State is estimated to be up to $3.50 billion.
+- Social benefits for the State is estimated to be up to $3.50 billion.
 These include residential, health, volunteering, enhanced civic pride and social cohesion, and proposals to minimise the Games’ environmental impact.

 Detailed as the KPMG report is, the numbers are estimates and there is a long history of cost blow-outs for host cities around the world.
 Although the 2032 Games’ organisers insist the anticipated $4.5 billion operating budget will be “cost neutral”.
-Associate Professor Judith Mair is the Discipline Leader of Tourism at the University of QLD’s Business School and suggests that figure excludes infrastructure, staff costs and security.
+Associate Professor Judith Mair is the Discipline Leader of Tourism at the University of QLD’s Business School and suggests that figure excludes infrastructure, staff costs, and security.

 Former mayors of Olympic cities have made similar optimistic declarations only to encounter cost overruns.
 Professor John Quiggin, from the University of QLD’s School of Economics, research economist and commentator, sagely reminds us, “In economic terms, the outcomes of major sporting events involving large government spending have generally been poor, despite optimistic projections that are often made for such events.”

-Those cautioning about the Games proving a windfall event, point to Sydney-post 2000 Games.
+Those cautioning about the Games proving a windfall event point to Sydney-post 2000 Games.
 Infrastructure was under-used and there was little tourism upsurge, despite the ‘Harbour City’ being on the world stage for two weeks.

 In 1988, an emerging Brisbane hosted Expo 88, which ran for six months and attracted 16 million visitors – which was nearly equal to Australia’s population at that time.
 The city transformed the 17-hectare South Bank Parklands, among other sites, and announced it was Australia’s third largest city to the world.
 Winning the 2032 Olympic and Paralympic Games is proof the world was listening and is getting ready to explore the bigger and better SEQ.

 David Farah, Executive Director and Director – QLD at BG&E says, “Hosting the Games provides an opportunity for SEQ to shine, an opportunity for vital infrastructure to be implemented as well as to leverage some of the region’s sporting credentials from the previous Commonwealth Games.
-I look forward to continuing to play our part in making Brisbane and the surrounding region, more connected and globally competitive, and ready to serve as great host city for the 2032 Games.”
+I look forward to continuing to play our part in making Brisbane and the surrounding region more connected and globally competitive, and ready to serve as a great host city for the 2032 Games.”

 BG&E has contributed/is contributing to several key projects in SEQ, including:

-• Coomera Connector – Stage 1 North;
+- Coomera Connector – Stage 1 North;

-• Cross River Rail;
+- Cross River Rail;

-• Ipswich Motorway – Rocklea-to-Darra Stage 1 (Granard Road-to-Oxley Road);
+- Ipswich Motorway – Rocklea-to-Darra Stage 1 (Granard Road-to-Oxley Road);

-• Pacific Motorway (M1) – Pimpama Interchange Exit 49 Upgrade, and
+- Pacific Motorway (M1) – Pimpama Interchange Exit 49 Upgrade, and

-• Mount Lindesay Highway – Stoney Camp Road-to-Chambers Flat Road Upgrade.
+- Mount Lindesay Highway – Stoney Camp Road-to-Chambers Flat Road Upgrade.